LoneSalmon/Active-Directory/README.md

 <h3>🧪 Testing Replication and user login 🧪</h3>

-- Now, before we move on to the next subject, let's check that our users replicated to DC2 successfully and that we can log in to some of the users to test that they're working correctly.  <br>
+- Let's check that our users replicated to DC2 successfully and that we can log in to some of the users to test that they're working correctly.  <br>
-- Let's start by checking the replication status by going to DC2 > Active Directory Users & Computers tool.  <br>
+- Start by checking the replication status by going to DC2 > Active Directory Users & Computers tool.  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/6bf60e79-d9b5-451b-bdf6-9d64c8c27f30">
 </p>  <br>

 - Here, we can see that our users replicated to DC2 successfully.  <br>

+___

 - Let's check if we can log on to our Windows machine using one of the users:  <br>

 <p align="center">